 We have analyzed this rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have determined that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This rule involves a safety zone that will prohibit entry within a 1⁄2 mile radius of vessels and machinery being used by personnel response operations to a capsized vessel.
-It is categorically excluded from further review under paragraph L60 of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
-A Record of Environmental Consideration supporting this determination is not required but will be made available in the docket if necessary.
+This rule involves a safety zone that will prohibit entry within a one nautical mile radius of vessels and machinery being used by personnel response operations to a capsized vessel.
+It is categorically excluded from further review under paragraph L60(d) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
+A Record of Environmental Consideration supporting this determination is available in the docket.
 For instructions on locating the docket, see the ADDRESSES section of this preamble.